KI-CISWG/MVCR/mvcr-0.6.md

 Draft version 0.6 specification for MVCR Code Generator and Minimum Viable Consent Receipt Data Description

-This is the first draft version of the MVCR that we plan to work collaboratively on using Git Hub Version Tracking
+This is the first draft version of the MVCR collaboratively developed using Git Hub Version Tracking

 # Scope